Anantapur railway station

 Anantapur railway station (station code:ATP) is located in Anantapur district in the Indian state of Andhra Pradesh and serves Anantapur city.
 It lies on Guntakal–Bangalore section.

 History

 The Guntakal–Bangalore line was opened in 1892–93.
 The metre-gauge Guntakal–Mysore Frontier Railway was opened in 1893.
 It was operated by Southern Mahrata Railway.

+Anantapur railway station was officially opened to traffic in 1892 as part of the Guntakal–Bangalore line.
+It played an important role in connecting Rayalaseema with Karnataka and became one of the key junctions for trade and passenger movement in the region.

 Electrification

 The Gooty-Bangalore railway line was fully electrified and commissioned on 14 July 2016.

 Classification

 Anantapur is classified as an NSG-3 station in the Guntakal railway division.
 Anantapur has been selected for the Adarsh Station Scheme, a scheme for upgradation of stations by the Indian Railways.